 IIFYM (If It Fits Your Macros): Quick Guide To This Diet Trend

-In case you don’t know, IIFYM is an acronym for If IT Fits Your Macros and it is becoming one of the fastest growing dieting trends.
+IIFYM is an acronym for If It Fits Your Macros and has become one of the fastest growing dieting trends.
 IIFYM is sometimes called Flexible Dieting.

 Why is IIFYM so popular?